junokili/Surabaya-Kita/README.md

     - By suggesting the use of the cafe as a venue for events, the site owner can increase the number of customers visting the cafe

 3. As the site owner I want to create, edit and delete my own events and highlight them
+    - The site owner events are displayed on the home page and on the events page; user events are found on the events page
-    - The site owner creates an eevent in the same way as a user and can find the Create Event link easily in the navigation bar, or use an in text link to Create Event
+    - The site owner creates an event in the same way as a user and can find the Create Event link easily in the navigation bar, or use an in text link to Create Event
     - The Create Event form is simple and the required information is indicated with icons and text
     - New event created confirmation message is flashed and the site owner is redirected to My Events, so they can see that their event has been created
     - The site owner can easily navigate to My Events page from anywhere on the site to edit or delete their own events, with clear action buttons visible for each event
-    - The Edit Event form is filled-in replica of the Create EVent form so simple and the required information is indicated with icons and text
+    - The Edit Event form is filled-in replica of the Create Event form so simple and the required information is indicated with icons and text
     - When an event is updated a confirmation message is flashed.
     - The delete button has an additional confirmation modal so the site owner does not delete things by accident
     - A delete confirmation message is flashed
-    - Create and Edit Event forms are designed defensively so the site owner cannot input incorrect information and are given a warning when a category has not been filled in
+    - Create and Edit Event forms are designed defensively so the site owner cannot input incorrect information and are given a warning when any required input has not been filled in

 4. As the site owner I want to retain admin controls over user-generated content
     - The site owner can edit and delete any user created events.
 These are visible on the My Events page